z1digitalstudio/developers-handbook/setup-mac.md

 ```

 ### NVM
 We use [NVM](https://github.com/nvm-sh/nvm) for being able to manage multiple active node.js versions.

 Sometimes you could be working in different projects with different Node version requirements.
+For that normally you will find a .nvmrc file in the project, and you will be able to set node to the required version by executing `nvm use` command.

 [Install instructions](https://github.com/nvm-sh/nvm#install--update-script)
 [Troubleshooting on Macos](https://github.com/nvm-sh/nvm#troubleshooting-on-macos)